 The above $\omega$-model is also a model of $\RT^2_{<\infty}$.
 On the other hand, Dorais et al. \cite[\S 5]{Dorais.Dzhafarov.ea:2013} prove that $\ART^3_{4,3} \vdash \RT^2_2$ and $\ART^3_{3,2} \vdash \RT^2_{<\infty}$. \end{proof}

-We prove the first part of Theorem \ref{thm:WRT.sca} by induction on $r$, that $\ART^r_{<\infty,d}$ has strong cone avoidance property for sufficiently large $d$.
-The induction goes in a zig-zag way: \begin{enumerate} \item[(A1)] As infinite pigeonhole principle has strong cone avoidance property, we get strong cone avoidance property of $\ART^1_{<\infty, 1}$. \item[(A2)] Fix $(d_k: 0 < k < r)$, such that $\ART^k_{<\infty,d_k}$ has strong cone avoidance property, for each $k \in (0,r)$.
-Firstly we prove that $\ART^r_{<\infty,d_{r-1}}$ has cone avoidance property. \item[(A3)] Then we prove that $\ART^r_{<\infty,d}$ has \emph{strong} cone avoidance property for
+We prove the first part of Theorem \ref{thm:WRT.sca} by induction on $r$, that $\ART^r_{<\infty,d}$ has the strong cone avoidance property for sufficiently large $d$.
+The induction proceeds in a zigzag way: \begin{enumerate} \item[(A1)] As the infinite pigeonhole principle has the strong cone avoidance property, we get the strong cone avoidance property of $\ART^1_{<\infty, 1}$. \item[(A2)] Fix $(d_k: 0 < k < r)$ such that $\ART^k_{<\infty,d_k}$ has the strong cone avoidance property, for each $k \in (0,r)$.
+Firstly we prove that $\ART^r_{<\infty,d_{r-1}}$ has the cone avoidance property. \item[(A3)] Then we prove that $\ART^r_{<\infty,d}$ has the \emph{strong} cone avoidance property for

 \end{enumerate}